jckuri/Project4EnhancingApplications/README.md

 As evidence, provide a screenshot showing Application Insights is enabled on the AKS cluster.

+The Application Insights is enabled on the AKS cluster:

 ![submission-screenshots/kubernetes-cluster/aks_cluster_insights.png](submission-screenshots/kubernetes-cluster/aks_cluster_insights.png)

 ### Create an Azure Alert.